 In addition to sampling error, question wording and practical difficulties in conducting surveys can introduce error or bias into the findings of public opinion polls.

 1. Next, suppose that on Election Day you could vote on key issues as well as candidates.
-Would you vote for or against-[RANDOM ORDER]?
+Would you vote for or against a law that would - [RANDOM ORDER]?